GNUnet 0.20.0

 Next time we are allowed to transmit a HELLO to this peer?

-References delay, env, Peer::filter, find_advertisable_hello(), gettext_noop, GNUNET_assert, GNUNET_CONTAINER_bloomfilter_add(), GNUNET_CONTAINER_multipeermap_iterate(), GNUNET_CRYPTO_hash(), GNUNET_ERROR_TYPE_DEBUG, GNUNET_HELLO_size(), GNUNET_log, GNUNET_MAX_MESSAGE_SIZE, GNUNET_MQ_msg_copy(), GNUNET_MQ_send(), GNUNET_NO, GNUNET_SCHEDULER_add_delayed(), GNUNET_SCHEDULER_add_now(), GNUNET_SCHEDULER_cancel(), GNUNET_STATISTICS_update(), GNUNET_TIME_absolute_get_remaining(), GNUNET_TIME_relative_to_absolute(), GNUNET_TIME_UNIT_FOREVER_REL, GNUNET_HELLO_Message::header, Peer::hello, HELLO_ADVERTISEMENT_MIN_FREQUENCY, Peer::hello_delay_task, FindAdvHelloContext::max_size, Peer::mq, FindAdvHelloContext::next_adv, Peer::next_hello_allowed, FindAdvHelloContext::peer, peers, Peer::pid, GNUNET_TIME_Relative::rel_value_us, FindAdvHelloContext::result, and stats.
+References env, Peer::filter, find_advertisable_hello(), gettext_noop, GNUNET_assert, GNUNET_CONTAINER_bloomfilter_add(), GNUNET_CONTAINER_multipeermap_iterate(), GNUNET_CRYPTO_hash(), GNUNET_ERROR_TYPE_DEBUG, GNUNET_i2s(), GNUNET_log, GNUNET_MAX_MESSAGE_SIZE, GNUNET_MQ_msg_copy(), GNUNET_MQ_send(), GNUNET_NO, GNUNET_SCHEDULER_add_delayed(), GNUNET_STATISTICS_update(), GNUNET_TIME_absolute_get_remaining(), GNUNET_TIME_relative_to_absolute(), GNUNET_TIME_UNIT_FOREVER_REL, Peer::hello, HELLO_ADVERTISEMENT_MIN_FREQUENCY, Peer::hello_delay_task, FindAdvHelloContext::max_size, Peer::mq, FindAdvHelloContext::next_adv, Peer::next_hello_allowed, FindAdvHelloContext::peer, peers, Peer::pid, FindAdvHelloContext::result, schedule_next_hello(), GNUNET_MessageHeader::size, and stats.

-Referenced by reschedule_hellos().
+Referenced by reschedule_hellos(), and schedule_next_hello().

 Here is the call graph for this function: